-The project does not conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases.
+greenhouse gases? \boxtimes b) Would the project conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact materials?